peterzieba/5Vpld/README.md

   * This is an entire workflow, including syntax highlighting.

 ## Absurd approach: Fusemaps by hand
-See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post by Frank DeCaire 'Generic Array Logic Devices'</a>
+* See this <a href="https://blog.frankdecaire.com/2017/01/22/generic-array-logic-devices/">blog post</a> by Frank DeCaire.<br />
 While not the easiest approach, just as one can write G-Code in notepad or Assembly code in a hex editor, manualy creating a fusemap is technically possible.
-Provided the datasheet for your device has a description of the fusemap and the details of how the macrocells work, one could write a JEDEC file with the desired functionality and a text editor.
+This assumes that you have a datasheet for your device which has a description of the fusemap and the details of how the macrocells work.
+With this in hand, one could write a JEDEC file with the desired functionality and a text editor.
 This would be non-trivial and error-prone, but it demonstrates that such a thing could be done, at least with the older PLDs (16V8, 22V10), and even with the ATF750 (some datasheets actually had the fusemap for this part).

 It is worth noting that the fusemap for the ATF150x parts has been recently documented in <a href="https://github.com/whitequark/prjbureau">prjbureau</a>.
 Given the complexity of these devices over PLDs, writing a fusemap by hand for these parts would probably be a bad idea.